 - Russia Puts Submarine Trials on Hold After Bulava Failure

-With September 6 failure, eight of 19 or 20 test launches of the troubled Bulava have been officially declared unsuccessful.
-However, some analysts suggest that in reality the number of failures could be considerably higher.
+Including this latest failure, eight out of 19 or 20 test launches of the troubled Bulava have been officially declared unsuccessful.

 Add to blog